linuxdeepin/deepin-manual/manual/deepin-calculator/en_US/index.md

 ### Switch Theme

-The theme of Deepin Calculator is light by default, you can click on **Dark Theme** to swith.
+The theme of Deepin Calculator is light by default, you can click on **Dark Theme** to switch.

 1. On Deepin Calculator interface, click on ![main_menu](icon/main_menu.svg).
 2. Select **Dark Theme**.